AMReX-Astro/workflow/sphinx_docs/source/olcf-compilers.rst

 .. prompt:: bash

+   module load PrgEnv-gnu
+   module load cray-mpich/8.1.27
-   module load PrgEnv-gnu craype-accel-amd-gfx90a cray-mpich rocm amd-mixed
+   module load craype-accel-amd-gfx90a

-at the moment, that loads ROCm 5.3.0
+   module load amd-mixed/6.0.0
+   module unload darshan-runtime

+this will load ROCm 6.0.0

 .. note::

    Tabulate rates seem to exhibit a strange slow down on Frontier, so it is best to run without rate tabulation.

 build via: